brikteknologier/seraph/README.md

 __Arguments__

 * `node` - an object to create or update
+* `label` - a label to label this node with. this is performed atomically, so if labelling the node fails, the node is not saved/updated. supplying `label` is exclusive with `key` and `value`.
+You may either specify a `label`, or a `key` and a `value`, but all three.
 * `key`, `value` (optional) - a property key and a value to update it with.
 This allows you to only update a single property of the node, without touching any others.
 If `key` is specified, `value` must also be.